 Managing Celiac Disease and Mastering Gluten-Free Living

-Fortunately, the food industry and knowledge level among healthcare providers has improved over the last decade.
+Fortunately, the knowledge level among healthcare providers has improved over the last decade.
 Many registered dietitians and healthcare providers are experts in helping consumers find gluten-free solutions.
 Add this to your repertoire: Peanut flour is a versatile peanut product, providing a nutritious and distinctive solution for those on a gluten-free diet.

 Like peanuts and peanut butter, the uses are endless for defatted peanut flour.
 Whether you’re dredging chicken for a crispy coating or ramping up a smoothie or soup with a protein boost; peanut flour is a great way to add flavor, texture and nutrients to any recipe.
 Plus, when mixed with rice or tapioca flour, peanut flour can be a perfect solution for baking cookies, breads, waffles or even dumplings.